zytx121/GeoGround/README.md

 ## 📢 Latest Updates

-- 🌟 We will release the Text4Seg demo, code and datasets as soon as possible. 🌟
+- 🌟 We will release the GeoGround demo, code and datasets as soon as possible. 🌟

 ---